San Diego Airport, Modular Wetlands System Linear Project Profile

 San Park II encompasses a large space and incorporates designed landscaping, but all of that faced reexamination.
 From grand palm trees to essential light posts, all were potential losses unless accommodations could be made to avoid the large planter areas and footings – it all had to remain in place.
 Alternatively, if you were to confiscate parking spaces, the long-term operations would face a number of adverse effects and loss of revenue.
 Less parking simply meant far less revenue.

-Modular Wetland Systems, Inc. is a San Diego County based stormwater system manufacturer who has supplied thousands of systems to Southern California in the last 10 years (92 in San Diego County alone).
+Modular Wetlands Systems is a San Diego County based stormwater system manufacturer who has supplied thousands of systems to Southern California in the last 10 years (92 in San Diego County alone).

-“We knew from experience that all of the pieces could be placed successfully, because the MWS Linear had done it before and this was our chance to prove it again on a big stage.
+“We knew from experience that all of the pieces could be placed successfully, because the [Modular Wetlands System Linear (MWS Linear)] had done it before and this was our chance to prove it again on a big stage.
 We are very excited it contributed to the airport project’s success”, says Greg Kent, President of Modular Wetlands.
 “Our system’s presence alone ensures long term protection of the San Diego Bay, long-term low maintenance costs for the San Diego Airport Authority, and more convenience for the everyday traveler”.

 Every developer in San Diego County understands the importance of saving space and the demands for efficiency.
-The MWS Linear appears to be a true standard for San Diego, treating pollutants at a higher level than bioretention, and always capable of maximizing space; especially on high traffic sites with extraordinary real estate valuations.
+The Modular Wetlands System Linear (MWS Linear) appears to be a true standard for San Diego, treating pollutants at a higher level than bioretention, and always capable of maximizing space; especially on high traffic sites with extraordinary real estate valuations.

 As the only horizontal flow biofilter in the world, the MWS Linear, becomes an invaluable solution – treating more water in a smaller footprint; more treatment surface area in less space.
 Modular Wetlands’ MWS Linear has a number of configurations to choose from.
 The designers and Modular Wetlands’ in-house engineers and advisors worked together to apply the best fit for the parking lot’s needs.